madSimonJ/madsimonj.github.io/blog/20211219/oregontrail_1.md

 				</code>
 			</pre>

 	<p>Here I'm checking on how much the user spent on clothes.
 If the value was negative - i.e. less than 0, then it's invalid and the player needs to move back a step.
-Otherwise, we store up the value and move on to the next operation.<.p>
+Otherwise, we store up the value and move on to the next operation.</p>

 	<p>A consequence of moving to the state-transition approach, rather than the line-jumping BASIC approach of this original is that I end up needing to replicate some state messages, as they are there to prompt the user to enter the required data, and that happens now in 2 places: the original prompt, and the re-try prompt if they fail validation.
 I can live with that, but I'm not going to pretend that I won't be trying to think of some way to make it a little more concise.</p>